chuckpiercey/12Ps/README.md

 # 12Ps

-Rules of the road for product definition
+Rules of the road for new product definition and launch